ToxicFrog/doom-mods/gzap/doc/glossary.md

 - `armor`: anything that restores armour
 - `ammo`: anything that refills ammo
 - `tool`: inventory items that aren't in any other category (e.g. time bombs)
-- `token`: used internally by the apworld for things like access codes and level exits
 - `big`, `medium`, `small`: used to differentiate different sizes of health, armour, and ammo pickups